hemantasapkota/hemantasapkota.github.io/_src/content/posts/setting-up-jadclipse-and-jad-java-decompiler-in-eclipse.md

 ---
 title: "Setting Up JadClipse and JAD Decompiler in Eclipse"
 description: "JadClipse and JAD Decompiler are useful utils for viewing sources for .class files.
-Here are the steps required for setting then up in Eclipse."
+Here are the steps required for setting them up in Eclipse."
 date: "2012-12-06"
 categories:
     - "Eclipse"